jrmsklar/ObjCFormatter/README.md

 Instructions
 ------------
 The program resides in `format.cpp`.
 Begin by compiling `format.cpp`.
-Do this by using the Makefile, or typing `make` onto the command line.
+Use the Makefile by typing `make` onto the command line.

 The Makefile generates an executable titled `format`. `format` takes either 1 or 2 extra arguments on the command line.
 The first argument that it takes is required, and is the full path of the input file to be formatted.
 This must be a `.m` file.
 The second argument is optional, and is the full path for the ouput file.
 If this argument is not specified, `format` will overwrite the input file.
 If this argument is specified, it will write to this file.